Financial-Times/o-useragent/README.md

 #### Using a local build process

-If you are [building your product's origami styles locally](http://financial-times.github.io/ft-origami/docs/developer-guide/building-modules/) Sass will log to the console any specific useragent targeting that it encounters while building the bundle, and by default will not include any of the special targeted rules.
-To output useragent X you will need to carry out your own ua-sniffing for X and conditionally add a class of your choice, say `class-X`, to the `<html>` tag.
+If you are [building your product's origami styles locally](http://financial-times.github.io/ft-origami/docs/developer-guide/building-modules/) Sass will by default not include any of the special targeted rules.
+To output rules intended for useragent X you will need to carry out your own ua-sniffing for X and conditionally add a class of your choice, say `class-X`, to the `<html>` tag.
 Then in your sass:

 ```scss
 .ie7 { @extend %o-useragent-ie7 !optional; }